-The Slate review cites a study that found college students would have no compunction about stealing their roommate’s soda out of the frig, but wouldn’t dream of stealing a dollar from under a sofa cushion.
+There was a case study that found college students would have no compunction about stealing their roommate’s soda out of the frig, but wouldn’t dream of stealing a dollar from under a sofa cushion.
 Have you ever had that feeling?

 The only exception to the no-stealing-cash rule is when I find dollars in the washer.
 I wash the clothes, I get the money you so carelessly left in your jeans.
 That’s not stealing, that’s a tip.

 But think about it.
-If you are in Tiffany and find yourself hopelessly in love with a diamond tennis bracelet, and you can only pay cash for it, you’re going to think about it.
-And actually, you probably do not have $5000 cash in your pocket, unless you are purposely shopping for a diamond tennis bracelet.
+If you are in Tiffany & Company in New York and find yourself hopelessly in love with a diamond tennis bracelet, and you can only pay cash for it, you’re going to think about it.
+And actually, you probably do not have $19,000 cash in your pocket, unless you are purposely shopping for a diamond tennis bracelet.

 For most people, impulse buying is sharply curtailed when cash is the only available medium.
 It probably never occurs to you to freeze your cash in a gallon milk jug to keep yourself from spending it, but I know at least three people who are doing that with their credit cards.
 That’s got to say something.